argilla-io/argilla/argilla/docs/getting_started/quickstart.md

         pip install argilla
         ```

-        Next, `Argilla.deploy_on_spaces`, which will create a Space in [the Hugging Face Hub](https://huggingface.co/).
+        Next, we can use the `Argilla.deploy_on_spaces` method, which will create a Space in [the Hugging Face Hub](https://huggingface.co/).
 This method will do the following:

         - Deploy an Argilla Space on the Hugging Face Hub, which takes around 2-3 minutes.
         - Set the `API_KEY` secret based on the `api_key` you provide.
 This key will be used to authenticate your requests to the Argilla API.
-        - Set the `USERNAME` and `PASSWORD` secrets based on the username of the Hugging Face token you provide and the `api_key` you provide, respectively.
+        - Set the `USERNAME` and `PASSWORD` secrets based on the username of the Hugging Face token and the `api_key` you provide, respectively.
-        - Automatically return an authenticated Argilla client, which you can directly use to interact with your Argilla server.
+        - Automatically return an authenticated Argilla client, which can directly be used to interact with your Argilla server.

         ```python
         import argilla as rg